ORCV Safety - Cat1 and Cat2 Stability

 The first step is to find out if your boat has one of the following:

-• ISO Category A statement from the designer or other appropriately qualified person (typically a naval architect) issued in accordance with ISO 12217-2
+• ISO Category A statement from the designer or other appropriately qualified person (typically a naval architect) issued in accordance with ISO 12217-2.
+This should be sufficient for Cat2 races however for Cat 1 races, each individual boat needs to actually be inclined whether or not the designer has certified ISO Category A status for your boat.

-• IRC Category A certificate assessment shown on IRC certificate (this can be found on some IRC certificates, and added by way of an application)
+• IRC SSS assessment shown on IRC certificate (this can be found on most IRC certificates, and added by way of an application) which is useful only for Cat 3 races and above

 • ORCi certificate in your name that is less than five years old.

-If you have one of the above and you are happy to declare that no changes have been made to your boat, which affect its stability, then you will meet the new requirements.
+If you have one of the above and you are happy to declare that no changes have been made to your boat which will affect stability by submitting the ORCV Stability Declaration, then you will meet the new requirements.

 NB: A GZ curve provided by the yacht designer is shown on an ORCi Stability & Hydrostatic Datasheet and is produced as part of the ISO 12217-2 calculations.
-By itself, a GZ curve does not meet the YA Special Regs for stability!!!
+By itself, for a Cat 1 race, a GZ curve does not meet the YA Special Regs for stability!!!
 In other words, the ORCV will not accept a GZ curve provided by a yacht designer on its own.
-Supporting documentation from an inclination test will need to be provided to demonstrate that the boats resistance to capsize matches the designer’s data provided.
+Supporting documentation or calculations, typically requiring an inclination test will need to be provided to demonstrate that the boat's resistance to capsize matches the designer’s data provided.

-Further Information (Should you do not have one of the above):
+Next steps (Should you not have one of the above):

-1. Revalidate your boat's IMS certificate, by contacting Yachting Australia on 02 8424 7400 to discuss the process required.
+2. Revalidate your boat's ORCi certificate, by contacting Australian Sailing on 02 8424 7441 to discuss the process required.

 What will it cost me?

-• Inclination and freeboard measurements $300.
+• Inclination and freeboard measurements typically a few hundred dollars.
 Keep in mind that this is a measurer determined fee and it may change depending on how much time it takes the measurer.

 How can the ORCV help you?